rofirrim/libadwaitamm/README.md

 Known issues:
  - **The API is not stable yet.
 There are no immediate plans to stabilise it yet.**
- - We probably want to port libadwaita's tests.
  - The documentation may be a bit "iffy" as it has not been reviewed yet.

 Feel free to raise issues to keep track of problems and improvements in the